workingDog/scalakml/README.md

 However after looking at the generated class names and the way they would have to be used, I decided to make a number of changes to the generated code.
-I renamed a lot of the classes to be more like the references.
+I renamed a lot of the classes to be more like reference 2.
 As a result of the changes I broke the generated reading and writing of kml.

 To pursue the original idea of coding something to learn scala, I started coding the reading and writing of the kml objects.